Skip to content

 and is running new code.

-a call to patched with that ID in the replay code, but not
+a call to `patched()` with that ID in the replay code, but not

 #### A Summary of the Two Potentially Unexpected Behaviors

-the event history *after* where you currently
+the event history _after_ the current execution location matters.

 doesn't exist in the history, then not only will it return

-false in that occurence, but it will also return false if
+`false` in that occurence, but it will also return `false` if

 the execution surpasses the Replay threshold and is running new code.